iconify/icon-finder/docs/core/types.md

 -   `tags`: string[].
 List of tags.
 In many icon sets tags (or categories) are used to categorise icons.
 -   `aliases`: string[].
 List of aliases.
 Some icons have several names, for example, "home" and "house".
 -   `chars`: string[].
 List of characters.
-This is used when an icon is imported from icon font or has metadata for exporting icon set to a font.
+This is used when an icon is imported from icon font or has metadata for exporting an icon set to a font.
 An icon can have multiple characters, so this attribute is an array.
 Values are hexadecimal strings, such as "f000".
 -   `themePrefix`: string.
 Theme prefix.
 -   `themeSuffix`: string.
 Theme suffix.
 Prefix and suffix are used in some icon sets to create variations of the same icon, such as "-solid" and "-outline".
 Value contains the title of prefix/suffix used to display prefix/suffix filter, such as "Outline".